What is a dictionary attack?

 A dictionary attack is a type of brute-force cyber attack where hackers use a predefined list of words to crack your password.
 Some dictionary attacks try commonly used passwords, phrases, or combinations, while others check the whole dictionary.

-“123456”, “qwerty”, “iloveyou”, password”, and “admin” are among the most common passwords, shared by millions of users around the world.
+According to research by NordPass, “123456”, “qwerty”, “iloveyou”, password”, and “admin” are among the most common passwords, shared by millions of users around the world.
 If you’re reading this and your password is (or resembles) one of these combinations, change it immediately.
 Otherwise, hackers can crack it in a snap.

 Many services prevent users from using simple words as their passwords and ask to include special characters, numbers, and uppercase letters.
 But even though “Password123!” technically matches these criteria, it can’t be considered a strong password, and any dictionary attack would crack it.

 How a dictionary attack is conducted

 People often use the names of their children, pets, celebrities, or favorite sports teams as their passwords.
 Since we provide most of this information on social media, hackers can launch a dictionary attack on you after inspecting your Facebook profile.